-Excused Absences
+Fv ciice Αh he anc ΔC T, X H A 1150 -110

-The following absences will be considered excused IF the school receives a note from the parent within three days after the student's return to school.
+days after the student's return to school.
 These absences are still reported on the report card and count toward minimum attendance laws, but do not incur any penalty for makeup work or exams.
 If a note is not received within three days, the absence may be considered unexcused.

-- □ Illness of student

-- □ Death in immediate family

-- □ Unavoidable family emergency

-- Doctor/dentist or tutoring/speech appointments (with a note from the doctor's office)

-For the following absences to be excused, they must be cleared at least three days in advance with the teacher or administrator.
+Death in immediate family Unavoidable family emergency □ Doctor/dentist or tutoring/speech appointments (with a note from the doctor's office) For the following absences to be excused, they must be cleared at least three days in advance with the teacher of administrator.
 With advance notice, these will still be counted on the report card, but do not incur a penalty for makeup work or exams.

-- □ Attending the funeral of a close friend (notice given when possible) - □ Athletic competitions (out of town), mission trips - □ Taking your child to work day

-Students must make up all work missed due to excused absences.
+Attending the funeral of a close friend (notice given when possible) Athletic competitions (out of town), mission trips Taking your child to work day Students must make up all work missed due to excused absences.
 In most cases, a student may be expected to complete and turn in work or tests on the day of return.
 For example, if a teacher announces a test for Tuesday, and the student misses class on Tuesday, he/she will be expected to make up that test on the day of return to class.
 No grade penalty will be incurred if the work is completed on time.

-Unexcused Absences

-All other absences are unexcused and are also counted in the student's total absences recorded on the student's report card.
+Unexcused Absences All other absences are unexcused and are also counted in the student's total absences recorded on the student's report card.
 As a courtesy, students will be given a designated window of time by the teacher to make-up school work.
-The following is a partial list of absences that are considered unexcused:

-- □ Appointments other than stated above

-- □ Missed/late carpool

-- □ Truancy

-- □ Not pre-approved family time

-- □ Out-of-school suspension

-- \Box Inclement weather for which school was not closed

-- □ Lack of written parental notification 3 days in advance for athletic competitions, mission trips

-- □ Lack of written parental excuse 3 days after an illness or emergency

-Any family trips must be pre-approved at least a week before.
+The following is a partial list of absences that are considered unexcused: ☐ Appointments other than stated above ☐ Missed/late carpool □ Not pre-approved family time □ Out-of-school suspension ☐ Inclement weather for which school was not closed □ Lack of written parental notification 3 days in advance for athletic competitions, mission trips ☐ Lack of written parental excuse 3 days after an illness or emergency Any family trips must be pre-approved at least a week before.
 No more than 3 days of make-up work will be allowed.

+The following absences will be considered excused IF the school receives a note from the parent within three